BruceReece/Setting-up-AWS-RDS/README.md

 After you launch your DB instance you will see this below.
 <img src="image/Picture13.png" alt="">

-After your DB instance is ready you will see this below.
-You can modify your instances and monitor your usage.
+After your DB instance is ready you will can modify and change your settings.
 <img src="image/Picture14.png" alt="">

 <h2>Reference:</h2>